inbo/moneos/CONTRIBUTING.md

 # 7. Building the report pdf

--   To build the report, go to the tab 'Build'.
+-   To build the report, go to the tab 'Build' in the side panel.
 -   Make sure the 'pdf_report' is selected under 'build book'.
 -   Hit the build book button.